 How I Use all the Top-Tier AI Models Without Spending a Cent

-I use AI heavily for coding.
-Editors or IDE with AI being integrated usually provide an Agent mode.
-It is the "I do whatever I think is necessary with your code base"-mode.
-The AI creates, modifies, deletes files and directories and executes commands on the command line.
-It literally works as if a human programmer would be coding for me.
+I use AI extensively for coding.
+Most modern editors or IDEs with integrated AI provide an Agent mode.
+This is the "I do whatever is necessary with your codebase" mode.
+The AI creates, modifies, and deletes files and directories, and executes commands.
+It works as if a human programmer were coding for me.

-There's a catch though: I pay it with little convenience compared to using the AIs in the IDE.
-I need to jump around between tabs, include code from files in the prompts myself.
-For composing prompts I use this tool.
-I select the files I want to include, write what I want AI to do and it will put the content of all files plus my instruction into the clipboard.
-Then I copy it into the chat window of one these AI services mentioned above.
+The trade-off, however, is reduced convenience compared to using AI directly in an IDE.
+I need to switch between tabs and manually include code from files in my prompts.
+To compose prompts, I use this tool.
+I select the files to include, write my instructions, and it copies the combined content to my clipboard.
+Then, I paste it into the chat window of one of these AI services.
 The prompt looks similar to this:

 ### START OF FILE css/style.css ###